CptnCrumble/dissertation-adapter/README.md

 # dissertation-adapter
-Convert data source to JSON
+Convert a specifc pair of xlsx spreadsheets (not provided in this repository) to a common JSON format.

-Full JSON schema is as follows, actual results may be sub-sets of this if questions have been un-answered/not recorded, such issues will be filtered in pre-processing.
+Full JSON schema is as follows, actual results may be sub-sets of this if questions have been un-answered/not recorded, such issues are filtered in pre-processing.

 ```
 {